Understanding Buy and Hold Investment Strategy

 Choosing good companies to begin with, makes a difference to your profits, but holding stock for decades will offer better results for the average investor than attempting day-to-day trade without intense knowledge and analysis of the market.

-Warren Buffett is listed on the Forbes 2012 World’s Billionaire list as the third-richest man in the entire world.
+Warren Buffett is listed on the Forbes 2020 World’s Billionaire list as the sixth-richest man in the entire world.
 He relies on a buy and hold strategy for investments, and it can be argued that as an investment strategy, it’s one of the best options you have for increasing your wealth over the long term, in most every situation.

 Tax Benefits of the Buy and Hold Strategy